kgdunn/pid-book/univariate-review/univariate-review.rst

     > dpois(x, lambda=6)    # Note: R calls the Poisson parameter 'lambda'
 	[1] 0.0025 0.0149 0.0892 0.161 0.0413 0.001

-.. _univariate-confidence-intervals:
+.. _univariate_confidence_intervals:

 Confidence intervals
 ====================

 ..
 See code in yield-exercise.R for the R source code

+.. index:: ! confidence interval

 So far we have calculated point estimates of parameters, called statistics.
-In the last section in the :math:`t`-distribution we already calculated a :index:`confidence interval`.
+In the last section in the :math:`t`-distribution we already calculated a confidence interval.
 In this section we formalize the idea, starting with an example.

 *Example*: a new customer is evaluating your product, they would like a confidence interval for the impurity level in your sulphuric acid.
 You can tell them: "*the range from 429ppm to 673ppm contains the true impurity level with 95% confidence*".
 This is a compact representation of the impurity level.
 You could have told your potential customer that